StackVista/stackstate-docs/setup/kubernetes_install/install_stackstate.md

 When all pods are up you can enable a port-forward with `kubectl port-forward service/stackstate-router 8080:8080` and open StackState in your browser under `https://localhost:8080`.
 Log in with the username `admin` and the default password provided in the previous steps.
 Next steps are to configure [ingress](ingress.md), install a [StackPack](/stackpacks/) or two and to give your [co-workers access](./#configuring-authentication-and-authorization).

-### Automatic Kubernetes support
+## Automatic Kubernetes support

-StackState has built-in support for Kubernetes via the [Kubernetes StackPack](/stackpacks/integrations/kubernetes.md).
-To get started quickly the StackState installation can automate the installation of this StackPack and the required agent instalation, but only for the cluster StackState itself will be installed on.
-This is not required and can always be done later via the StackPacks page of StackState for StackState's cluster or any other Kuberenetes cluster.
+StackState has built-in support for Kubernetes by means of the [Kubernetes StackPack](../../stackpacks/integrations/kubernetes.md).
+To get started quickly, the StackState installation can automate installation of this StackPack and the required agent for the cluster that StackState itself will be installed on.
+This is not required and can always be done later from the StackPacks page of the StackState UI for StackState's cluster or any other Kuberenetes cluster.

-The only required information is a name for the Kubernetes cluster that will distinguish it for the other Kubernetes clusters monitored by StackState.
+The only required information is a name for the Kubernetes cluster that will distinguish it from the other Kubernetes clusters monitored by StackState.
 A good choice usually is the same name that is used in the kube context configuration.
 This will then automatically install the StackPack and install a Daemonset for the agent and a deployment for the so called cluster agent.
-For the full details please read the [Kubernetes StackPack](/stackpacks/integrations/kubernetes.md).
+For the full details, please read the [Kubernetes StackPack](../../stackpacks/integrations/kubernetes.md).